- Do I have to file a Maine estate tax return?

 5) The Certificate of Discharge of Estate Tax Lien, signed by the State Tax Assessor, will be mailed back to you.
 Bring the original document to the county Registry of Deeds and they will record the lien release.

-For a list of the county Registries of Deeds, go to: https://www.maine.gov/revenue/taxes/property-tax/transfer-tax/county-registries-of-deeds.
+For a list of the county Registries of Deeds, visit: https://www.maine.gov/revenue/taxes/property-tax/transfer-tax/county-registries-of-deeds.

 Yes.
 Maine accepts the federal alternate valuation date, even for gap estates.
 Alternate valuation is not automatic.
 It must be elected by checking the box for the alternate valuation election on page 2 of federal Form 706.
 The election, once made, cannot be changed.
 When filing the Maine estate tax return, a copy of the entire federal return or pro forma return must be attached.
 Also, write “Alternate Valuation Date Elected” across the top of Form 706ME.